afiodorov/afiodorov.github.io/_posts/2017-12-28-attachment-styles.md

 ---

-If you are avoidant, then the hurtful pattern of behaviours that you engage it stem from you a) avoiding being reliant on your partner b) avoiding being vulnerable to your partner c) avoiding being relied upon by your partner.
+If you are avoidant, then the hurtful pattern of behaviours that you engage in stem from you a) avoiding being reliant on your partner b) avoiding being vulnerable to your partner c) avoiding being relied upon by your partner.
 You want to keep yourself safe and distant, ready it break it off any minute.
 Such